kdevay/odin-linkedlist/README.md

 # odin-linkedlist

-LinkedList class
-Node class
+Node class:
 - contains a value method and a link to the nextNode (initialize both to null)

-linked list methods:
+linked list class:
 - append(value) - adds a new node containing value to the end of the list
 - prepend(value) - "                             " to the start of the list
 - size - returns the total number of nodes in the list